1% for the Planet

 We have always adhered to the principles of “starting as we mean to go on”

 It is easy to stand on our soap box preaching how we mill and blend our spices of the world with green energy.
 However, what exactly does that mean, we hear you say?
 Effectively it means that our gas is fully carbon offset and our electric comes from 100% renewables’.
 Our fully carbon neutral energy plan is thanks to our utility supplier ‘Octopus Energy Group’.
+It is important to note that we recognize that this is by no means something to be too vocal about as this can be considered as hyperbolizing green claims.
+Nevertheless, we don't want to sell ourselves short either.
+Fundamentally, as a business this might be more prevalent when we wish to peruse being carbon neutral, in which case we would probably rather have our own onsite energy solutions.

 When it comes to our packaging, our precious cargo is housed in brown glass jars under aluminium lids.
 This has dual purpose.
 The brown glass jars protect this precious commodity for longer, in fact traditionally apothecaries sold spices in brown glass jars for this exact reason for centuries.
 Arguably the more considered benefit promotes the ease of recycling the glass jar and aluminium closure materials.
 However, we recognise that more can be done.

 When you consider that one of the worlds oldest commodities is often harvested by a woman for a very low wage, and then shipped across the world on big diesel ships, you might say that we should all give more reverence to spices.
 Historically, many spices have been more expensive than the most precious of metals, gram for gram.
-Cinnamon, clove, cardamon, vanilla and cardamom are just some examples.
+Cinnamon, clove, cardamon, vanilla and saffron are just some examples.
 There is a reason why cardamom is known as green gold and the queen of spices.
 Unfortunately, we are all guilty of using certain spices once, which inevitably end up in the spice graveyard.
 “Your cupboard” before playing a small role in contributing to the 45% United Kingdom food landfill waste.
 We believe more can be done to educate the consumer, and believe us when we say, we too are guilty of some of this critique.

 Can you imagine a world without spice?
 They often play a pivotal role in medicine, cosmetics, beverages, food products, colognes and candles, to name but a few.